tempaccs/top100albums/README.md

 npm run test:e2e
 ```

-### Continous Integration
+### Continous Delivery

 When a PR is created, the CI builds the docker image and runs linting, unit and E2E tests against it.
-Once it's merged, the CI builds a fresh docker image, runs again the quality control measures, and deploys the image to AWS.
-There AWS runs the image.
+Once it's merged, the CI builds a fresh docker image, runs again the quality control measures, and deploys the image to AWS (ECR).
+There AWS (ECS) runs the image.
+It can be accessed via EC2Co-EcsEl-1TZBPM7YBSC8P-273447432.eu-west-1.elb.amazonaws.com.